Born: 1925, Czechoslovakia

 Describes arriving on a Kindertransport (Children's Transport) in 1939 and being taken to a home for refugee children in the south of England [Interview: 1995]

 Alice grew up in a small village in Czechoslovakia.
 She was the middle of three daughters in a well-to-do, close-knit family.
 Her parents were religious and active in the Jewish community.
 After the German annexation of parts of Czechoslovakia in March 1939, antisemitism became more pronounced.
 Alice's uncle, a businessman who had moved to Great Britain, helped her parents arrange to send Alice and her two sisters on a Kindertransport (Children's Transport) to Britain.
 The sisters lived in a children's home in the south of England, near the coast.
 They had to be evacuated from the area in 1941.
 Alice then attended school, graduated, and worked in a book shop in London for about a year.
 In 1943 or 1944, she began to work as a bilingual secretary for the Czech government-in-exile.
-Alice emigrated to America in 1948.
+Alice immigrated to the United States in 1948.